 It is illegal to merely possess any of the substances listed in the Iowa Controlled Substances Act or the Federal Controlled Substances Act.
 However, there are extra penalties for those charged with possession with intent to distribute or manufacture.

 Prosecutors can use a variety of factors to prove intent to manufacture.
 One of the most frequent ways to show intent to manufacture or actual manufacturing is being found with the equipment used to manufacture drugs in a meth lab or other location for manufacturing drugs.
 Most drugs require both equipment and special chemicals to manufacture.

 Punishment of Manufacturing Narcotics in Polk County

-The penalties for manufacturing drugs tends to depend on the amount of drugs you are found with.
-The worst penalty you can receive is a Class B felony, which will result in up to 50 years in prison and a fine up to $1 million.
+The penalties for manufacturing drugs tend to depend on the number of drugs you are found with.
+The worst penalty you can receive is a Class B felony, which will result in up to 50 years in prison and a fine of up to $1 million.
 You may be charged with a Class B felony if prosecutors can prove you possessed:

 - More than 5 kilograms of methamphetamine (meth) or amphetamines;

 - More than 1 kilo of any substance containing PCP;

 - More than 500 grams of cocaine or certain coca products; or

 - More than 50 grams of cocaine base (including crack cocaine).